Kim Kardashian: Relationships

 Kardashian began dating rapper and longtime friend Kanye West in April 2012, while still legally married to Humphries.
 Her divorce was finalized on June 3, 2013, Kardashian and West became engaged on October 21, Kardashian's 33rd birthday, and married on May 24, 2014, at Forte di Belvedere in Florence, Italy.
 Her wedding dress was designed by Riccardo Tisci of Givenchy with some guests' dresses designed by designer Michael Costello.
 The couple's high status and respective careers have resulted in their relationship becoming subject to heavy media coverage; The New York Times referred to their marriage as "a historic blizzard of celebrity".
 West said Kardashian was his muse.

 In January 2021, CNN reported that the couple were discussing divorce and on February 19, 2021, Kardashian officially filed for divorce.
 In April 2021, they both agreed before court that they would end their marriage due to "irreconcilable differences" and agreed to joint custody of their four children.
 They also agreed that neither of them need spousal support.
 In February 2022, Kardashian filed a complaint to the Los Angeles Superior Court, asking for a quicker proceedings in the divorce from West, saying that West was trying to delay it and saying that "Mr. West, by his actions, has made it clear that he does not accept that the parties' marital relationship is over."
 Kardashian was declared legally single on March 2, 2022.
-This allowed her to drop "West" as her legal last name.
-Their divorce was finalized on November 29, 2022.
+She subsequently dropped "West" as her legal last name and ended their marriage.
+A post-divorce settlement was reached on November 29, 2022.

-Kardashian began dating actor and comedian Pete Davidson in November 2021.
-In August 2022, they ended their relationship.
+Kardashian was in a relationship with actor and comedian Pete Davidson from November 2021 to August 2022.
+From September 2023 to March 2024, Kardashian was reportedly in a relationship with NFL wide receiver Odell Beckham Jr.

 Religion

 Kim Kardashian is a Christian and has described herself as "really religious".
 She was educated in Christian schools of both the Presbyterian and Roman Catholic traditions.
 In October 2019, she was baptized in an Armenian Apostolic ceremony at the baptistery in the Etchmiadzin Cathedral complex and given the Armenian name Heghine (Հեղինէ).

-In April 2015, Kardashian and West traveled to the Armenian Quarter of the Old City in Jerusalem to have their daughter North baptized in the Armenian Apostolic Church, one of the oldest denominations of Oriental Orthodox Christianity.
+In April 2015, Kardashian and West traveled to the Armenian Quarter of the Old City in Jerusalem to have their daughter baptized in the Armenian Apostolic Church, one of the oldest denominations of Oriental Orthodox Christianity.
 The ceremony took place at the Cathedral of St. James.
-Khloé Kardashian was appointed the godmother of North.
+Khloé Kardashian was appointed as the godmother.
 In October 2019, Kim baptized her three younger children at the baptistery in the Etchmiadzin Cathedral complex, Armenia's mother church.
-Psalm was given the Armenian name Vardan, Chicago received Ashkhen and Saint received Grigor.